 I mean - come on!
 Peter actually walked across the water to Jesus.
 With a storm raging around him, waves crashing into the boat, wind howling, rain pouring.
 What a moment that must have been.
+What must the other disciples have thought?
+'Pinch me, I'm dreaming?'
+Looking at one another: 'Are you seeing this too?'

 And yet there were no fireworks, no puff of smoke, no 'alakazam'.
 Jesus said, 'Come,' Peter got down out of the boat and walked on the water.
+There was no fanfare, only simple obedience.

-I imagine his heart was pounding, but he had his eyes firmly fixed on Jesus, and so it was ok.
+Peter's heart was pounding, but he had his eyes firmly fixed on Jesus, and so it was ok.
 With his eyes on Jesus, who was saying, 'Come,' with his arm outstretched, Peter walked on the water.

-True Faith
+True faith